CompEvol/beast2/release/common/README.txt

     -DFout BEAST XML file written when -DF option is used -sampleFromPrior samples from prior for MCMC analysis (by adding sampleFromPrior="true" in the first run element) -version_file Provide a version file containing a list of services to explicitly allow.
 (Useful for package development.)
+    -packagedir Set user package directory instead of using the default

 For example: